Differing views from Smartleaf and Wealthfront on the future of wealth management

 But I don’t think this means the advisor is obsolete, or even that advisors will face fee compression.
 What it does mean is that advisors will need to provide valuable services that robos cannot and become more explicit about the differentiated services that they provide.
 Fortunately, most advisors have always done this.
 It’s a cross between planning, counseling, and coaching, as well as acting as the central coordinator of related professional services like accounting, insurance and trusts & estates.
 You can compare this shift in wealth management to the effect that Turbotax has had in accounting.
 Turbotax has not made accountants obsolete.
 It has, however, meant that accountants don’t get paid much for filling out forms and doing simple math.
 The best accountants are part expert and part consultant, guiding clients to solutions that clients couldn’t achieve on their own.

 I’ve always admired Wealthfront.
 I think they are acting as a catalyst to change wealth management for the better.
-Like Wealthfront, I think wealth management is becoming better for investors.
+Like Wealthfront, I think the future of wealth management is becoming better for investors.
 Unlike Wealthfront, I also think it’s getting better for advisors — at least the ones that make the transition to being paid for differentiated services.

 I'm skeptical, not because computers can't come up with good plans, but because so much of financial planning is really about hearing what's not said and coaching investors to change their behavior.